Wangdi/Hackintosh-Intel-i9-10850k-MSI-Z490-GAMING-EDGE-WIFI/README.md

     - Default *SMBIOS* `iMac20,2` failed to play Apple Music Lossless and Dolby Atmos tracks
     - Changing to a previous *SMBIOS* can resolve this issue, eg. `iMacPro1,1 MacPro7,1 iMac17,2`, which may have different ways to process DRM content
     - Changing *SMBIOS* invalidates USB Mapping.
 Either remap the ports or just replace the text `iMac20,2` to `iMacPro1,1` in `USBMap.kext/Contents/Info.plist` will do
-    - and GPU acceleration does not work as changing to `iMacPro1,1` make macOS treat iGPU as dGPU
+    - and GPU acceleration does not work once changing to `iMacPro1,1` since macOS will treat iGPU as dGPU
 - **DRM** is not supported by iGPU only setup, refer to [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html)

 ## Update